Islam in Mozambique: Colonial history

 Islam faced challenges in Mozambique during the colonial era.
 Since the Estado Novo period (1926–1974), Roman Catholicism has become the dominant religion following a formal alliance (Concordat) between the Church and the government.
 In March 1937 the colonial authorities took action against "the promoters of Islam," closing Quran schools and mosques in the major coastal towns of both districts under the pretense of "not having legal 'licenses,'" even though there were no other schools in the region.
-In September 1938, however, common sense prevailed and the ban was lifted.
+In September 1938, however, the ban was lifted.

-In the late 1960s,a survey of Islamic leaders throughout the entire colony found that 176, all from the north, recognized the sultan of Zanzibar as their Imam.
+In the late 1960s, a survey of Islamic leaders throughout the entire colony found that 176, all from the north, recognized the sultan of Zanzibar as their Imam.

 Only with the start of the War of Liberation did the state lower its opposition to Islam and try to accommodate the religion, in order to avoid an alliance between Muslims and the dissident liberation movement.
-In 1972 they Portuguese brought in the mufti of the Comoros, Sayyid Omar b.
+In 1972 the Portuguese brought in the mufti of the Comoros, Sayyid Omar b.
 Ahmad b.
 Abu Bakr b.
 Sumayt al-'Alawi to resolve disputes between the 8 Mozambican tariqas and curry favour with the Muslims.

 Building upon this they published an official, Portuguese-language version of Muhammad ibn Ismail "al-Bukhari"'s hadith collection.